NadirZamouche/HouseValue-Forecast/README.md

 <img width="459" alt="Feature Importance" src="https://github.com/NadirZamouche/HouseValue-Forecast/assets/95188070/588f84d1-4657-499e-8f8a-64ea290257ef">

 ## 🔨 Conclusion
-This model has shown very excellent results since the marginal error is very small as you can see in this illustration:
+This model has shown very excellent results since the marginal error is very small, therfore it can be implemented for later use as you can see in this illustration:

 <img width="258" alt="Results" src="https://github.com/NadirZamouche/HouseValue-Forecast/assets/95188070/4ca5fba8-4bcb-4370-9d8b-4b050bb8197b">